tkoide01/Amazon_Vine_Analysis/README.md

   Utilize the datasets and use PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 Then, use PySpark to determine if there is any bias toward favorable reviews from Vine members in your dataset.

 ### Purpose:
-   The purpose of this analysis to see if the chosen data set has any biad toward favorable reviews from Amazon Vine members
+   The purpose of this analysis to see if the dataset shows any bias toward favorable reviews from Amazon Vine members.
+In order to determine the bias, we proceed two technical analysis as follows:

   Two technical analysis deliverables
   - Perform ETL on Amazon Product Reviews